nathaneltitane/dextop/README.md

 ### Note:
 The setup dialogs, prompts, comaands and binaries have been made to redirect all output to the Termux ```'/var/log'``` directory, keeping output messages to a minimum.

+### Customization:

+Use the 'proot-applications' script to customize your list of installed applications, libraries, frameworks and utilities.

 Should you suspect any issues or errors, please provide those files when submitting a bug report.

 ### Usage: